 Slowly the look of puzzled surprise left his face.
 "It must have been the training under Ramakrishna Paramahamsa," he answered.
 "We all went by his path to some extent.
 Of course it was not so difficult for us as he made it for himself.
 He would eat and dress like the people he wanted to understand, take their initiation, and use their language.
-"One must learn" he said 'to nut energif into language.
 'One must learn,' he said, 'to put oneself into another man's very soul.'
 And this method was his own!
 No one ever before in India became Christian and Mohammedan and Vaishnava by turns!"